Open navigation

 d.
 Internal SKU - This is an internal code used for your own identification purposes.

 e.
-Name on Documents - This name is external facing and will be visible to customers.
+Name on Documents - This name is external facing and will be visible to Customers.
 This field will automatically populate as you type in the Name field above, but can be changed to be different, if desired.

 f.
 Description - Giving a detailed description will help your employees know when this Labor should be billed.

 g.
 Labor Categories - One or more Labor Categories can be assigned to help organize and sort Labors.
-Assigning Labor to a category will enable you to search using category-specific filters.
-In addition, if the category is linked to an assembly, the Labor will appear in order entry when adding the assembly.
+Assigning Labor to a Category will enable you to search using Category-specific filters.
+In addition, if the Category is linked to an Assembly, the Labor will appear in order entry when adding the Assembly.

 h.
-Default Line Item Category - Assigning the Labor to a line Line Item Category can help organize your Labors.
+Default Line Item Category - Assigning the Labor to a Line Item Category can help organize your Labors.
 This can be used as a sorting option in various reports.

-Note: Line Item Categories can be managed at any time in Settings / Sales / Line Item Categories.
+Note: Line Item Categories can be managed at any time in Business Settings / Sales / Line Item Categories.

 i.
 Assign the length of time in days it will take for this Labor to be completed.